ONLYOFFICE/onlyoffice-suitecrm/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing SuiteCRM ONLYOFFICE integration plugin
+## Installing ONLYOFFFICE add-on for SuiteCRM

-The latest compiled package files of the ONLYOFFICE integration plugin are available [here](https://github.com/ONLYOFFICE/onlyoffice-suitecrm/releases).
+The latest compiled package files of the ONLYOFFFICE add-on are available [here](https://github.com/ONLYOFFICE/onlyoffice-suitecrm/releases).

 1. Launch your SuiteCRM, switch to *Admin -> Admin Tools -> Module Loader* and upload the ONLYOFFICE plugin archive.
 2. Install the uploaded module by pressing the Install button.
 3. Switch to *Admin -> Admin Tools -> Repair* und run *Quick Repair and Rebuild*.

-## Configuring SuiteCRM ONLYOFFICE integration plugin
+## Configuring ONLYOFFFICE add-on for SuiteCRM

 The plugin settings page is available after installation: *Admin -> ONLYOFFICE -> ONLYOFFICE Settings*.